January 5, 2015

 Flow: a new approach to digital design

 It’s 2015 and the design world has come a long way to making new media using new mediums.
 Most designers use the tools provided by computer manufacturers to get the job done.
 A mouse, trackpad, or drawing tablet are about all you have to choose from...until now.

 Meet Flow.
 Flow is a programmable and intuitive wireless controller that gives you high precision and speed.

 Tools such as Photoshop or Illustrator require a lot of user interactions to achieve the effects or stylings you are striving towards.
 Can there be a better way?
 With Flow, you can be more efficient and much faster as it pairs great with these applications.
 Assigning key commands or sizing functions to flow allow you to use both hands for much faster and more precise results.

 If you have ever needed to create a mask or optimize an image to appear brighter, darker, and something similar then Flow can help you.

-If you are a key commander like myself, you may question as to why you wouldn’t just use key commands to increase or decrease brush size.
+If you are a key commander like myself, you may question as to why you wouldn’t just use key commands to increase or decrease the brush size.
 I think this is more a matter of taste.
 I can see where Flow will offer much more flexibility and control with the tools you already use.
-The issue is just becoming acquainted the new tool.
+The issue is just becoming acquainted with the new tool.
 Until you get used to using it you won’t be as efficient as you once were using only a mouse or tablet.

 User Experience Woes